Shopify Products Scraper for Catalogs & Variants avatar

 What does Shopify Products Scraper do?

-Shopify Products Scraper turns public storefront catalogs into clean datasets.
+Shopify Products Scraper turns public Shopify storefront catalogs into clean product datasets for price monitoring, catalog QA, and product intelligence.

-It accepts Shopify store homepages and returns one row per product.
+Scrape public catalogsAccept Shopify store homepages or domains and save one row per product.

 Who is it for?